Zer0AlmostNull/pysnake/README.md

 game.tick(direction)
 ```

-where direction is an enum object
+where direction is an enum object(already precoded)

 ```python3
 class Direction(Enum):